 For the best views across Hong Kong (but only on a clear day), ride the Peak Tram up to Victoria Peak which towers over the skyscrapers below.

 The perfect spot to get that iconic Hong Kong family photo op, and with the Peak Tram in operation since 1888, its also a historic experience on the world’s steepest funicular railway.
+It’s not to be missed and one of the best things to do in Hong Kong with kids.

 Once at the top, you can take the Peak Circle Walk for more views away from the crowds.
 It takes 30-40 minutes to do the full loop, and there is a playground part way for the kids to take a break.
 It’s slightly touristy and tacky up the top with a Madame Tussauds (with Bruce Lee in wax), fast food restaurants, the Peak Cafe and souvenir shops to peruse.
 Tackiness and all it’s one of the quintessential things when in Hong Kong with kids, so much so that locals take visitors straight to peak to enjoy those impossible views.